jlacv/VehicleParts_Detection_Demo/README.md

 * Creating a tool to assess image data quality for a specefic machine learning algorithm.
 * Implementing a faster algorithm using machine learning techniques to eliminate non pertinent data before passing it to the vehicle damage detection model.
 * Reducing Data flow and helping to optimize a machine learning model.
-* Integrating the model into the company's phone application.
+* Integrating the model into a phone application.

 ## Problem presentation
 <img src = 'https://github.com/aymanemoataz/Monk-AI---Data-quality-assessment/blob/master/Yolo_Vehicle_Parts_Detection/00e3f8e41c.parts.jpeg' width="324" height="324">